dieter-wilhelm/apdl-mode/info/apdl-config.md

 highlighted and the cursor position is shown in the parameter help overlay

-Uncommenting the following might slow the editing of large .mac files (but only when apdl-highlighting-level is set to 2, see below).
+Uncommenting the following might slow the editing of large .mac, .inp or .ans files.

     (setq apdl-dynamic-highlighting-flag nil)
     ; (setq apdl-dynamic-highlighting-flag t) ;default: t